mariami01/GAU_Angular/Wanderlust/README.md

 # WanderLust

-This is travel website, where you can choose your next destination, book apartments and plan trips.
+This is a travel website, where you can choose your next destination, book apartments and plan trips.

 ## Development server